hopto-dot/Japanese-Conjugation-Helper/README.md

 **If you see "⍰" being displayed where Japanese characters are meant to be then follow the steps shown below:**
 1. Click the console icon in the very top left of the console window
-2. Then click "properties at the bottom"
+2. Then click "properties" at the bottom
 3. Lastly, make sure you are on the "Font" tab and select the "MS Mincho" font, there are a few other fonts that work too.
 ![Japanese Characters](https://i.imgur.com/x7gDhB9.png)